Last updated: 21/07/2026

 8. International transfers

 We store and process personal information within the UK or the European Economic Area (EEA) wherever possible, and we choose providers that offer UK or EU data centres where we can.
-Some of the providers we rely on (for example, certain payment and messaging providers) may process personal information outside the UK or EEA.
+Some of the providers we rely on (for example, certain payment and email providers) may process personal information outside the UK or EEA.
 Where information is transferred outside the UK, we put in place appropriate safeguards, such as UK adequacy regulations or the International Data Transfer Agreement (or the UK Addendum to the EU Standard Contractual Clauses).
 You can ask us for more detail using the contact details below.

 9. How long we keep information